gramener/gramex/docs/design.rst

 Gramex has:

-1. A :doc:`server` that provides core services (URL handling, authentication, logging, etc.) to the entire web server.
+1. A server that provides core services (URL handling, authentication, logging, etc.) to the entire web server.
-2. :doc:`handlers` that respond to HTTP requests.
+2. Handlers that respond to HTTP requests.
 They may show templates, act as a websocket, provide a data interface, serve static files, etc.
-3. :doc:`components` that render content of different kinds (charts, tables, UI components, etc.)
+3. Components that render content of different kinds (charts, tables, UI components, etc.)

 Decisions
 ---------